 Stock Option Plan: the general rule is that any Beneficiaries managing the Itaú Unibanco conglomerate who resign or are dismissed from position will have their options expired automatically.
-Management members' stock options will expire on the date such members cease to exercise their functions on a permanent basis, that is, in the event of a garden leave agreement (the period of leave prior to the formal end of the employment or statutory relationship), these options will expire when said agreement becomes effective.
+Management members' stock options will expire on the date such members cease to exercise their functions on a permanent basis, that is, in the event of a Garden-leave or Non-Compete agreement, these options will expire when said agreement becomes effective.
 However, the aforementioned automatic expiry may not occur if, for example, this member is dismissed simultaneously to their election as a management member of the Itaú Unibanco conglomerate or if they take up another statutory position in the Itaú Unibanco conglomerate.